openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines several extension points to accommodate the differences across Credential Formats.
 Sets of Credential Format-specific parameters or claims referred to as Credential Format Profiles are identified by the Credential Format Identifier and used at these extension points.

 This section defines Credential Format Profiles for a few of the commonly used Credential Formats.
 Other specifications or deployments can define their own Credential Format Profiles.
+It is RECOMMENDED that new Credential Format Profiles use the media type of the particular Credential Format for the Credential Format Identifier.

 ## W3C Verifiable Credentials